jlivingood/IETF-L4S-Deployment/App-Developer-Guide.md

 **6. Use a Scalable Congestion Control for L4S Flows**

 L4S strongly recommends the use of a scalable congestion control, such as DCTCP, TCP Prague, SCReAM, and BBRv2.
-See [RFC 9331, Section 4.3](https://www.rfc-editor.org/rfc/rfc9331#section-4.3) for more details .
+See [RFC 9331, Section 4.3](https://www.rfc-editor.org/rfc/rfc9331#section-4.3) for more details.

 **Non-Queue-Building (NQB) in the Future:**